 Even at the maximum heating setting, this radiator from Dimplex is still quite energy-effective.

 The power cord is quite short (only 1.3 metres).

-Although this heater may look like a regular oil radiator, thanks to the special oil-free technology it can heat up twice as fast and without any annoying sounds or smells.
+Although this heater may look just like a conventional oil radiator, thanks to the special oil-free technology it can heat up the room twice as fast and without any annoying sounds or smells.
+Thanks to its small profile, it is ideal for small and medium-sized rooms.

 For small and medium rooms